 Possible Activities

-Using the feelings thermometers and add situations where the student feels different intensities of emotions.
+Using the feelings thermometers, add situations where the student feels different intensities of emotions.

 Review and reflect on previous challenging situations.

-Normalize challenging situations by discussing situations that are challenging for other people, but not the student, and vice versa.
+Normalize challenging situations by discussing tough situations for others, not the student, and vice versa.

 3. Introduce and Practice Coping Skills